Home of the Olympic Movement

-The Olympic House, conceived as the permanent home of the Olympic Movement, will open on 23 June 2019, which will mark the 125th anniversary of the creation of the IOC in 1894.
+The Olympic House, conceived as the permanent home of the Olympic Movement, opened on 23 June 2019, which marked the 125th anniversary of the creation of the IOC in 1894.

 The Olympic House, designed by Danish architecture firm 3XN, reflects the overall change of mindset initiated by Olympic Agenda 2020, the IOC strategic roadmap for the future of the Olympic Movement.
 While drawing on strong roots and tradition, Olympic House shows a contemporary outlook that reflects the Olympic Movement’s ambition to shape the future and stay relevant.